jimburton/ci583-lists/README.md

     return c;
     ```

-    You can solve most of the following methods with a similar style of loop.
+    You can solve many of the following methods with a similar style of loop.

 5. Next, implement the `cons` method.
-Start by making a new `Node` object.
-If
-the `_head` node is null (e.g. the list is new), then just set it to be your new
-node.
-Otherwise, you need to loop to the end of the list, as in the previous
-loop but without the counter, then set the `next` field of the last item to
+Make a local variable containing a reference to
+   current head.
+Then make a new `Node` object, set it as `_head` and set the `next`
-point to your new node.
+   reference to point to the old head.

 6. For the `member` method, loop through the list and return `true` if you find
 a node with the data that you are looking for (i.e. the value supplied to the